Ferrite-FEM/Ferrite.jl/docs/src/topics/FEValues.md

 ## [Walkthrough: Creating `SimpleCellValues`](@id SimpleCellValues)
-In the following, we walk through how to create a `SimpleCellValues` type which works similar to `Ferrite.jl`'s `CellValues`, but is not performance optimized and not as general.
+In the following, we walk through how to create a `SimpleCellValues` type which works similar to Ferrite's `CellValues`, but is not performance optimized and not as general.
 The main purpose is to explain how the `CellValues` works for the standard case of `IdentityMapping` described above.
 Please note that several internal functions are used, and these may change without a major version increment.
 Please see the [Developer documentation](@ref) for their documentation.

 ```@eval